-Unlearning Very Bad Therapy
+Unlearning Very Bad Therapy An Interview with Carrie Wiita and Ben Fineman

 An interview with Carrie Wiita and Ben Fineman, MFT Trainees and the co-hosts of the Very Bad Therapy podcast.
 Curt and Katie interview Ben and Carrie about their experience as graduate students and mental health advocates.
 We look at the short-falls of the educational system as well as the mythologies that stagnate the profession.
 We talk about how to improve therapy and the training we receive.